nzaghini/b-viper/README.md

 - [x] WeatherListModule: shows the list of cities with weather overview
 - [x] WeatherDetailModule: shows details of the weather and forecast for a specific city
-- [x] WeatheAddCityModule: allows the user to select a new city
+- [x] WeatheAddCityModule: allows the user to select and add a new city

 ## Author